goerlitz/terraform-aws-s3-glue-athena/README.md

 * use serverless architecture to reduce costs (pay per use).
 * use infrastructure as code (IaC) to automate setup.
-* industrial-strength setup with security and monitoring.
+* industrial-strength setup with authentical, security and monitoring.
+* Integrate with CI/CD.

+## Infrastructure Overview

+TODO: include graphic

-## Implementation Choices:
+## Implementation Choices

 * Terraform
   * declarative definition of (multi-) cloud infrastructure.